deven-org/boiler/README.md

 ## Help & Feedback
+### Github Discussion Board
+Please have a look at our [Github discussion board](https://github.com/deven-org/telemetry-functions/discussions) to raise questions or start a discussion about a future feature.

 ### Slack
 Slack is our main internal communications channel and will most likely be the place where you can reach us best.
 Join the [#boiler](https://song-asg.slack.com/archives/C062PQ9DJTD) channel and say hi 👋 (you need to be part of the Accenture